PowerShell/ProjectMercury/README.md

-# Welcome to Project Mercury
+# ![logo][]AI Shell (a.k.a Project Mercury)

-**Project Mercury** contains our latest CLI tool that provides an interactive shell session to chat with language models, creating an *AI Shell*.
-Users can use _agents_ to interact with different AI models, or other assistance providers, in a conversational manner. **Project Mercury** also provides a framework for creating AI agents.
+Welcome to the **AI Shell** repository!
+AI Shell is a CLI tool that brings the power of artificial intelligence directly to your command line!
+Designed to help you get command assistance from various AI assistants, AIShell is a versatile tool to help you become more productive in the command line.
+We call these various AI asssitant providers _agents_.
+You can use agents to interact with different generative AI models or other AI/ML/assistant providers in a conversational manner.
+This repo contains the code of the AI Shell engine, agents and details on how to create your own agent.

 Why the name **Project Mercury**?
-The name is inspired both by the Roman god of messages and the first human spaceflight by the US.
+This was the original code name of the project and was inspired both by the Roman god of messages and the first human spaceflight by the US.
 This project is our first step into the new world of AI powered assistance and focuses on being the connection (or messenger) between the user and the AI model.

-This project is currently in the **alpha** phase.
+This project is currently in a very early **public preview** state.
 Expect many significant changes to the code as we experiment and refine the user experiences of this tool.
 We appreciate your feedback and patience as we continue our development.

 ![GIF showing demo of the AI Shell][04]

+## New to AI Shell?

+To learn more about AI Shell, we recommend you check out the overview page of the AI Shell documentation.

+There are two modes to use AI Shell, standalone and a side-by-side, integrated experience with PowerShell 7.
+For more information see,
+- [Get Started with AI Shell in PowerShell][15]
+- [Get Started with AI Shell (standalone)][16]

-## Installation
+## Getting AI Shell

+AI Shell is supported on Windows, MacOS and Linux, however the best experience you can have is with Windows, [PowerShell 7][11] and [Windows Terminal][14].
+For more information see, [Installing AI Shell][13].

+## Locally Building AI Shell

 Some prerequisites for building an AI Shell:

-- Build script requires PowerShell v7.2 or newer versions
+- Build script requires PowerShell v7.4 or newer versions
 - [PowerShell v7.4][11] is recommended
 - [.NET SDK 8][09] is required to build the project